chef-boneyard/chef-web-docs-2016/step_resource/step_resource_execute_subscribes_prevent_restart_and_reconfigure.rst

 ..
 This is an included how-to.

-To verify a configuration and prevent an application from restarting if the configuration is broken, use ``:nothing``:
+Use the ``:nothing`` common action to prevent an application from restarting, and then use the ``subscribes`` notification to ask the broken configuration to be reconfigured immediately:

 .. code-block:: ruby